Square Peg, Round Hole

 Connecting the anti-Semitic post-trib dots

-Now, I'm sure that most people who read the Church into the Olivet Discourse don't consciously intend to suggest that God is a liar and a welcher, and unable or unwilling to keep His promises to His people Israel.
+Now, I'm quite sure that most people who read the Church into the Olivet Discourse don't consciously intend to suggest that God is a liar and a welcher, and unable or unwilling to keep His promises to His people Israel.

 Most have probably just sat under some errant teaching and passively allowed others to connect the dots for them.
 We've all done it.
 We hear some persuasive, charismatic teacher, and we accept what they say.
 Millions of Christians of various doctrinal persuasions do the exact same thing, and tend to just follow the bouncing ball and then repeat what they have been taught—whether what they have been taught is right or wrong.